Seb105/CamoRecolourer/readme.md

 Press on a colour in output list, and select a new colour to see the the result in realtime.

-Save using the button at the bottom.
+Save using the buttons at the bottom.

+'Save' will save the output image to a single file 'Save as layers' will attempt to split the image into layers, separated by colour

 ## Using the colour transposer